 We have two avenues of “savings”.
 Investments – where 60% of our savings goes (for retirement), and a savings account – where 40% goes (for emergencies).
 Just remember – without savings it only takes ONE emergency to make you NOT able to stay debt free.

 If you are feeling like you need to buy extra stuff, then make extra money.
 Even if you’ve finally got that “content-with-what-you-have” thing down, then make extra money anyway, because situations where you need to spend extra money will arise.

-Even though we aren’t in debt and we don’t NEED to pinch every penny, money saving posts are still among my favorite reading on Pinterest.
+Even though we aren’t in debt and we don’t NEED to pinch every penny, money-saving articles are still among my favorite reading.
 (And they’re some of my favorite to write, too.
 10 things I quit buying to save money is the single most popular post I have ever written.)

 There is never a good excuse for turning a blind eye to your spending, even if you aren’t in debt.
 Make a game out of it; learn to enjoy saving money more than you enjoy spending it!

-(Ok I have to add an exception here.
-Recently I saw a go fund me account set up for someone who needed a multi-thousands of dollars medical procedure and honestly if that was me I would get a loan.
+(EDIT: Ok, I have to concede an exception here.
+Recently I saw a go fund me account set up for someone who needed a multi-thousands of dollars medical procedure or they were going to die.
+And honestly, if that was me I would get a loan.
 I would pay the loan off, the same way I pay into my savings account.
 When it’s literally life and death, I might buy something I don’t actually have the money for.)